octobercms/docs/user-guide/quickstart/editor/content-files.md

 ---
 # Content Files

 A **content file** holds static text or Markdown that can be edited in the backend without touching your page templates.
-Content files are great for text that changes often — an "about" blurb, a legal notice, a welcome message — anything where you want to update the words without opening the page markup.
+Content files are great for text that changes often, such as an "about" blurb, a legal notice, or a welcome message.
+They are ideal for anything where you want to update the words without opening the page markup.

 The key idea: your page template decides **where** content appears, and the content file provides **what** appears there.